 This period of time is exclusive for civil court lawsuits.
-There are instances however, where a criminal class action can be taken against a violator.
-In such cases the copyrights statute of limitations is extended to five years.
-An example of criminal copyright infringement is counterfeiting or mass production of copyrighted material.
+There are instances, however, where a criminal class action can be taken against a violator.
+In such cases, the copyrights statute of limitations is extended to five years.
+An example of criminal copyright infringement is counterfeiting or mass production of the copyrighted material.

 Statute of Limitations Rules